PremNaseer/face-lock/README.md

 # face-lock
-This repository is to develop a security
+This repository is to develop a security for social media